heroiclabs/nakama-gamelift/README.md

 ```

 ### Delete
-Delete should be used to delete an InstanceInfo data regarding a Game Session that was terminated on GameLift:
+Delete should be used to remove an InstanceInfo data of a Game Session that was terminated on GameLift:
 ```go
 id := "<game session ARN>"
 err := fm.Delete(ctx, id)
 ```

 ### Configuration
-The `fleetmanager` instance expects a number of required configurations to be provided upon creation:
+The `fleetmanager` instance expects a number of required configurations to be provided on creation:

 * AWS Key;
 * AWS Secret;